 Behavioral studies revealed that attachment theory is directly related to and has implications for everyday life such as interpersonal relationships, marriage, parental attitudes, parenting, mood disorders (such as stress, anxiety, and depression).
 Studies have shown that personal differences in attachment levels have various effects on different types of cognitive and emotional processes, especially in social situations that are suitable or unsuitable for attachment.
 Although information processing and emotion regulation models on this topic indicate that these effects may follow certain paths in the brain, the exact neural mechanisms and cognitive processes in relation to these effects and the type of biases in this process are still unexplored.
 From this point of view, the aims of the project were to reveal which different attachment levels are related to which brain structures, to examine how event-related potentials (ERP) to be obtained under different cognitive tasks differ according to their attachment levels, and to test the relationship of cognitive and neurobiological responses with physiological responses (skin conductivity responses).

-Project team: Can Soylu, Dicle Çapan, İnan Şen, BAU Psychology students and Metehan Irak
+Project Team: Can Soylu, Dicle Çapan, İnan Şen, BAU Psychology students and Metehan Irak

 -Topic: Effects of Different Encoding Strategies on Metacognitive Judgments: An ERP Study